 Not only is diet important in the provision of co-factors and enzymes, it is also important in maintaining a healthy gut microflora.
 Your gut flora produces neurotransmitters, which can have either a negative or beneficial affect on mood and anxiety levels.
 Gut flora dysbiosis is one of the reasons why so many people with IBS or food intolerances experience depression, anxiety or mental health issues.

-Research shows that if the integrity of your gut lining is compromised then the gut-brain barrier will also be compromised.
-This means that molecules that should not cross the brain-barrier do cross and trigger neuro-inflammation affecting how you feel and function.
+Research shows that if the integrity of your gut lining is compromised then the gut-brain barrier may also be compromised.
+This means that molecules that shouldn’t cross the brain-barrier do cross it and trigger neuro-inflammation affecting how you feel and function.

 Trauma, both physical and emotional, even when experienced during childhood, impacts gut integrity and therefore mental and physical health in adulthood.
 Likewise, chronic stress as it can affect inflammation and gut integrity.

 Research often shows that those diagnosed with clinical depression have a 30% to 50% increase in inflammatory markers caused by over activation of the immune system.
 Short-term inflammation is a protective factor in immunity – think of a bee sting or a swollen ankle.
-If the inflammation becomes chronic it will eventually cause havoc on the body and can lead to low levels of serotonin and or dopamine, a neurotransmitter the absence of which can lead you feeling unmotivated and hopeless.
+If the inflammation becomes chronic it will eventually cause havoc on the body and can lead to low levels of serotonin and/or dopamine.
+Dopamine is a neurotransmitter the absence of which can lead you to feeling unmotivated and hopeless.

-Finally, did you know that there may be a genetic reason for a predisposition to a higher and sometimes much higher risk of depression and anxiety?
+Finally, did you know that there may be a genetic reason for a predisposition to a higher and, sometimes, much higher risk of depression and anxiety?
 A simple and inexpensive test can help establish if your anxiety is caused by a condition known as pyroluria which indicates that you have higher requirements for certain ‘B’ vitamins and zinc.
-It may be easy to remedy with professional help.
+With professional help this can be alleviated.

 Looking at diet, lifestyle and the underlying psychological causes can help you overcome mental health issues!
 Call me to see how we can work together to help you feel better!